Valaris Limited research snapshot

 VAL AI Trading Strategy Framework

 The VAL AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with offshore drilling fundamentals, dayrate trends, fleet utilization, free cash flow, debt levels, and oil price monitoring.
+It connects chart levels with offshore drilling fundamentals, dayrate trends, fleet utilization, free cash flow, debt levels, oil price monitoring, and the pending Transocean acquisition, because deal news can dominate price action until the merger closes.

 Trend-following setup

-Watch for VAL to reclaim and hold above $85 to $90 with improving dayrate commentary, strong fleet utilization, and evidence that the Q1 2026 loss was a seasonal or one-off event rather than the start of a downtrend.
+Watch for VAL to reclaim and hold above the 50-day moving average near $83 with improving dayrate commentary, strong fleet utilization, and evidence that the Q1 2026 loss was a seasonal or one-off event rather than the start of a downtrend, while tracking Transocean deal progress and the exchange ratio value.

-A failed breakout followed by a close below the 200-day moving average near $65 should reduce trend confidence, especially if management signals weaker offshore drilling demand.
+A failed breakout followed by a close below the 200-day moving average near $75.95 should reduce trend confidence, especially if management signals weaker offshore drilling demand or if deal completion risk rises.

 Mean-reversion setup

-If VAL retests the $55 to $65 area without a structural impairment to fleet utilization or contract backlog, compare the lower price with normalized dayrates and potential free cash flow recovery.
+If VAL retests the $68 to $72 area without a structural impairment to fleet utilization or contract backlog, compare the lower price with normalized dayrates, the deal exchange ratio value, and potential free cash flow recovery.

-Do not treat a pullback as attractive if a sustained oil price decline or E&P capital spending cuts signal a multi-quarter offshore drilling downturn.
+Do not treat a pullback as attractive if a sustained oil price decline, E&P capital spending cuts, or a failed or delayed Transocean deal signal a multi-quarter offshore drilling downturn.

 Fundamental monitor

-Track dayrate trends, fleet utilization percentage, contract backlog, oil prices (Brent/WTI), E&P offshore spending, free cash flow, total debt, and Q2 2026 earnings for signs of earnings stabilization or further deterioration.
+Track dayrate trends, fleet utilization percentage, contract backlog, oil prices (Brent/WTI), E&P offshore spending, free cash flow, total debt, Q2 2026 earnings on August 5, and Transocean deal milestones including regulatory and shareholder approvals and the expected second-half 2026 close.

-Position sizing should reflect that VAL is a cyclical offshore driller.
-The lack of a dividend means total return depends entirely on share price appreciation.
+Position sizing should reflect that VAL is a cyclical offshore driller in the middle of a pending merger.
+The lack of a dividend means total return depends entirely on share price appreciation and the deal outcome.

 Investment research summary